Newman's Own Foundation

 Current Leadership

 Alex Amouyel - President & CEO (Appointed April 2023) Alex Amouyel brings experience convening leaders and scaling resources to tackle global challenges.
-On joining the Foundation, she stated: "I have been so inspired by the work of Newman's Own Foundation, in particular, their collaborative and trusting approach with partners, and I look forward to continuing Paul Newman's legacy of 'giving it all away' to support impactful organizations."
+On joining the Foundation, she stated: "I have been so inspired by the work of Newman's Own Foundation, in particular, their collaborative and trusting approach with partners, and I look forward to continuing Paul Newman's legacy of 'giving it all away' to support impactful organisations."
 Amouyel has delivered a TED Talk titled "Can Salad Dressing Transform Capitalism?" exploring the "100% for Purpose" movement.

 Michael Clayton - Chair of the Board On Amouyel's appointment, Clayton stated: "Across her career, Alex has brought together brilliant minds and scalable resources to tackle the world's biggest challenges.
 We are highly confident in her abilities to carry on Paul Newman's legacy."